thinkoco/c5soc_opencl/documents/HowToDo.md

 ls /dev/sd*
 ```

-2. insert sdcard to PC and show the sdx device again, the new device is
+2. insert sdcard to PC and show the sdx device again, the new device is sdcard

  ![](figure/c5soc_show_sdx.png)